-The latest addition to the Dbus diesel fleet were the two microbuses with Euro 6 technology purchased in March 2017, the most advanced as regards emissions levels.
+The latest addition to the Dbus diesel fleet were the four 12m MAN Lion’s City buses with Euro 6c technology purchased in December 2017, the most advanced as regards emissions levels.

-The Dbus fleet includes a MAN Lion’s City Hybrid, an efficient bus with fuel consumption reduction of 30% in relation to diesel buses.
+The Dbus fleet includes 19 MAN Lion’s City Hybrid, an efficient bus with fuel consumption reduction of 30% in relation to diesel buses.

-Dbus also has another twenty hybrid buses, SOLARIS Urbino Hybrid 12, creating an increasingly cleaner and more efficient fleet.
+Dbus also has another 19 hybrid buses, SOLARIS Urbino Hybrid 12, creating an increasingly cleaner and more efficient fleet.

-Since July 2014, three 100% electric buses manufactured by Irizar have been running on Dbus routes.
+Since July 2014 and July 2016, three 100% electric buses manufactured by Irizar have been running on Dbus routes.
 The electric bus is a silent bus with 0 emissions into the atmosphere, which goes to show the company’s commitment to sustainability and the quality of life of the people of the city.

 1.2.
 Energy recovery systems and fuel saving

 The actual efficiency of each bus can be improved and strengthened thanks to complementary technologies that allow for the optimised performance of the vehicle and, consequently, help reduce their impact on the environment.